DaveMcMa/df-ctc-live/01-DF/README.md

 ## Enabling dashboards as services in Linux
 To ensure the dashboards are always available (even when rebooting node / ending SSH session etc) it is advised to run them as services.
-See below example service file you can configure to ensure the dashboards are always running:
+See below example service file you can configure to ensure the dashboards are always running (note that we are ensuring the python libraries are also loaded correctly using Environment=...):

   [Unit]
   Description=F1 Demo Frontend Streamlit App